alo..I am an adult survivor of child Abuse.

 This was ongoing and extreme for quite a few years.

-My husband and my children and grandchildren rallied around each other.
+My husband, myself and my children and grandchildren all rallied around each other.
 We did what we could to comfort and support each other and to keep ourselves functional.
 My son was so proud of my sobriety that his love and respect kept me from falling back into alcoholism.

 I also began attending Survivors of Suicide support group.